obeone/scripts/proxmox/migration-watcher/README.md

 `uv` is a fast Python package installer and manager.

 1. Make sure you have `uv` installed.
-If not, follow the instructions [here](https://github.com/astral-sh/uv#installation).
+If not, [follow the instructions](https://github.com/astral-sh/uv#installation).
 2. Install the tool:

     ```bash
     uv tool install .
     ```

     (Run this command from the `proxmox/migration-watcher/` directory)

 3. Alternatively, install directly from the Git repository URL:

     ```bash
     uv tool install https://github.com/obeone/scripts.git#subdirectory=proxmox/migration-watcher
     ```

 ### Classic Method (using venv and pip)

 You can also install it in a standard Python virtual environment.

 1. Navigate to the project directory:

     ```bash
     cd proxmox/migration-watcher/
     ```

 2. Create a virtual environment:

     ```bash
     python -m venv .venv
     ```

 3. Activate the virtual environment:
     * On Linux/macOS:

         ```bash
         source .venv/bin/activate
         ```

     * On Windows:

         ```bash
         .venv\Scripts\activate
         ```

 4. Install the tool and its dependencies:

     ```bash
     pip install .
     ```